 “I’ve done missions all over the world on every continent except Antarctica and I just feel so lucky that I was born an American,” he said.
 “I love my country so much and I’m just proud and honored that I could serve it under the most difficult and harrowing circumstances and I could return with even more love for my exceptional America.”

-Observation by author: When think you’re having a bad day, I suggest rereading Dr. Kushner story.
+Observation by author once more: When you think you're having a bad day, I suggest revisiting the story of Dr. Kushner.

 Ignore any extraneous type below, I’m working on removing, (Thanks, The Author).